nikita-kotsehub/pi_camera_tracker/README.md

 Use source No. 1 to set up object detection and No. 3 to set up the servo.

-For more information on the this project and how it all comes together, follow [this link](https://nikita-kotsehub.notion.site/Assignment-4-Final-Project-Write-Up-90bb9297fe214a0ba558b268a0b1a30d)
+For more information on this project and how it all comes together, follow [this link](https://nikita-kotsehub.notion.site/Assignment-4-Final-Project-Write-Up-90bb9297fe214a0ba558b268a0b1a30d)